 And here’s what they looked like before:

 Painting plastic is nearly identical to painting other surfaces.
 Although many Rust-Oleum paint products can be applied without a primer – or include a built-in primer – it was recommended that these chairs be primed first.
 I cheated and used a Rustoleum paint + primer combo in flat white as my first coat, because that’s what I had on hand.
-Other than that, the steps for painting plastic were simple!
+Other than that, the steps for how to spray paint plastic lawn chairs were simple!

 How to Spray Paint Plastic Lawn Chairs: